 “Getting essential amino acids from the food you eat is the best way to give your body the nutrients it needs,” Arterburn said.
 “If you like to eat beef, chicken and eggs all day every day, that is one way to get these essential amino acids.
 But if that sounds unrealistic, essential amino acid supplements are an easy way to fill any gaps you might have in your diet.”

 We’ve talked a lot about how essential amino acids can impact your workout regimen—but just how helpful can they be?
-Some essential amino acid supplements can support muscle protein synthesis, which is important especially after intense exercise.
+Some essential amino acid supplements can support muscle protein synthesis, which is important for everyone, but especially after intense exercise.

 “Certain essential amino acid dietary supplements may also provide your muscles with the proper nutrients to help them reach a muscle-building state,” Arterburn said, “not to mention that they may help speed up recovery and improve performance for your next workout.”

-While it’s not always easy, it is possible to burn fat while building and maintaining muscle.
+One of the biggest challenges while trying to build and maintain muscle is to also burn fat.
 Perhaps you’ve heard that higher-protein diets may help you achieve this goal.
 That’s because protein can shift your muscle metabolism to an anabolic state, where it builds and repairs muscles rather than breaking them down.

-But would you believe us if we told you essential amino acid supplements could help, too?
+But essential amino acid supplements may help, too.
 Studies have found that consuming enough of these nutrients may have the same effect since they include six additional amino acids.
 In essence, when adequate amounts of essential amino acids are available for muscle protein synthesis, your body is more likely to burn fat instead of muscle during a workout.

 The branched-chain amino acids – isoleucine, valine and leucine – are designated as such because of how the molecules are structured compared to the other amino acids.